CIVA-Lab/Motion-U-Net/README.md

 # How to use Motion U-Net

-**Src** folder contains all scripts used to train models, extract masks from trained models, threshold the output results to get binary masks, and use of pre-trained models.
+**Src** folder contains all scripts used to train models, extract masks from trained models, and threshold the output results to get binary masks.

+**weights** folder contains pre-trained models of the Motion U-Net, if you want to use pre-trained models, put them inside **Src/models/** folder.

 There are three parts for this software in ```Src``` folder, you can skip Part 1 (Train Models) if you are planning to use pre-trained models.